OrleansContrib/OrleansShardedStorage/README.md

 WARNING: You cannot change the storage accounts or the number of storage accounts after initial setup!
 Doing so WILL lead to a loss of data.

-Assuming a secrets file that looks like this:
+In the Silo project you will need a secrets.json file that looks like this (add as many accounts/sas as you like!):

 ```
 {